-Camborne Science and International Academy takes is adhering to the guidance within the revised KCSIE (September 2016) Annex C and this is reflected within our e-safety policy.
+Camborne Science and International Academy is adhering to the guidance within the revised KCSIE (September 2016) Annex C and this is reflected within our e-safety policy.
+We have robust monitoring systems in place to ensure students do not have access to harmful online content and our PSHE programme covers aspects of how to stay safe.
+We also have additional support materials on our website to guide parents with appropriate filtering of harmful materials whilst online at home.